dealloc/vuec/README.md

 # Vuec
-## Vue container - a simple IoC container for VueJS
+## Vue container - a simple IoC container for Vue 2

 ### Installation
 Install using `yarn add vue-container` or `npm install --save vue-container`